Speakers

 Margaret May DamenMargaret May Damen, CFP, CLU, ChFC, CDFA is President and Founder of the Institute For Women and Wealth in Palm City, Florida.
 She expresses a unique and passionate perspective on Women and Philanthropy.

-She is a frequent keynote speaker at conferences and workshop leader on topics of empowering women to fulfill their wealth legacy abundantly.
+Margaret May is a frequent keynote speaker at conferences and workshop leader on topics of empowering women to fulfill their wealth legacy abundantly.
 Recent presentations include 2006 and 2007 International AFP and 2005 and 2006 National Committee on Planned Giving Conferences and the 2007 Association for Healthcare Philanthropy International conference.

 Margaret May is a graduate of Boston University.
 Her 40-year career in fundraising, financial planning and philanthropic consulting began in the late 1960s as a vice president for development at Boston University and as a purlic relations director for the College of Fine Arts.
 Her career includes work in the corporate world as Senior Financial Advisor for 18 years with American Express Financial Adviosors where she specialized in philanthropic estate planning for women.
 She is listed in "Who's Who in Finance in America," a past president of the Treasure Coast Planned Giving Council and served as an instructor in investment and finance at Florida Atlantic University's continuing education department.